 Having begun as 28 organizations responding to the State of the Union call, 100Kin10 now works with over 280 partners, including the nation’s top academic institutions, nonprofits, foundations, companies, and government agencies.
-[Milgrom-Elcott, T., Personal communication with Policy Design Lab, December 14, 2016].
+[Milgrom-Elcott, T., Personal communication , December 14, 2016].
 The Funders’ Collaborative is comprised of thirty-four funders, including national private foundations, community foundations, corporate sponsors and others, who have made pledges since 2011 totaling more than $90 million to support the goal of 100Kin10 [100Kin10].
 Organized as a collection of pledges from funders, members of the collaborative each pledge a minimum of $500,000, to be dispersed over no more than 3 years, to one or more 100Kin10 partner organizations.
 In 2015, funders distributed over $14 million to 37 100Kin10 partners. [“2015 Was a Great Year, and We’re Excited to Show You Why”, 100Kin10, 2016] Partners also have the opportunity to submit applications for funding via a 100Kin10 Challenge Grant.

 Key learning insights: